Roche Braziliano: Atrocities

 Drunken and debauched, Braziliano would threaten to shoot anyone who did not drink with him.
 He roasted alive two Spanish farmers on wooden spits after they refused to hand over their pigs.
 He treated his Spanish prisoners barbarously, typically cutting off their limbs or roasting them alive over a fire.
 The Spaniards feared him so much, that Spanish mothers used his name as a hush word for their children.

-There are also stories that he made Spanish prisoners eat their comrades.
-Aboard his ship, he tortured and murdered captured Spaniards without cause.
-As a pirate flag, he carried the image of a skeleton with the text "The corpse of a Spaniard."